collierrgbsitisfise/serverless-bonk-template/README.md

 │   │   └── index.ts                    # Import/export all lambdas
 │   │
 │   └── helpers                         # Helpers which are used inside src folder, example - helper to receive secrets from secret manager
-│   └── services                        # Services logic which will operate with external API/repostiroris/Domain Logic
+│   └── services                        # Services logic which will operate with external API/repostiroris, will contain domain logic
 │   └── repositories                    # Layer which will operate with database │
 ├── package.json